danielmatthew/website/src/content/work/module-manager-refresh.md

 - implement oft-requested quality-of-life features

 ### Design
-I used Excalidraw to wireframe each screen that would make up the Module Manager, and the user journeys between them published
+I used Excalidraw to wireframe each screen that would make up the Module Manager, and the user journeys between them.

 Some of the key design decisions were:
 - Incorporate breadcrumbs on each page to help the user orientate themselves